Heller College of Business

 - Applicants with a three-year degree will be considered.

 - Non-admissible applicants with a three-year degree may be eligible to enroll in an RU undergraduate program, preferably business, to work toward a four-year equivalency.

 The college has a limited number of graduate assistantships available to full-time students each year.
-Students must have completed a total of 9 semester hours within HCB graduate programs with a minimum 3.5 or higher RU graduate GPA .
 The assistantships provide a cash stipend and up to 18 credit hours of tuition annually.
-The duties of a graduate assistant may include tutoring, research, academic and administrative projects.
-Applications are available online through Career Central.
-Please reach out to the Assistant Dean if you have questions.
+The duties of a graduate assistant may include tutoring, research, and assistance with general academic or administrative projects.
+Please reach out to Student Support Specialist Lakeisha Robinson (email@example.com) if you have questions or are interested in applying for a position.

 Advising at the Graduate level is done by our Assistant Dean and Student Support Specialist.
 All new students should meet with the Assistant Dean (Erica Poremba) and Student Support Specialist (Lakeisha Robinson).
 All new students should meet with their advisor before registering for their course(s).
-Advising may be in person, by telephone, or by e-mail.
+Advising may be in person, by telephone, or by email.
 All students should seek advice, if necessary, and register as early as possible in the registration period.

 The Heller College of Business is committed to the success of our students.
 We offer internships, mentoring programs and student professional development workshops to emphasize the focus on learning through the classroom and applying knowledge and theory gained in the real world.

 The Heller College of Business provides many professional development workshops throughout the academic year at both campuses.
 Topics covered include resume building and cover letter writing, the perfect elevator pitch, Excel for business basics and advanced financial planning, survival skills for the corporate world and much more.